None of us get to decide anything, so one may as well make a statement of principle.

 The last 55 years have shown that shown that the IDF is a threat to the rightful sovereignty of Palestinians and cannot even deliver security to Israelis.
 It should be evident why countering that with an armed state of Palestine threatens to produce an escalation spiral even worse that the one which has sabotaged any resolution for generations.

-I see no solution other than radical disarmament.
+That suggests a need for radical disarmament.
 But how can both be secure against each other and their other neighbors?
 Palestinians would have to worry about neighbors other than Israel.
 Israelis will protest that they face existential threats from their neighbors, and though the wars against Israel ended in 1973 when it was clear that they had the Bomb, total disarmament is a lot to ask.
 They need a shared guarantor of their security.

 It should be evident why the US cannot perform that function, and why the UN is inadequate.
 But NATO would want security and stability for both states ….

-Though Israel emerges from a bloody colonial history, that does not make it an illegitimate imposition into the region; Jews in the Levant long pre-date the zionist project, and we should understand the 1950s & ’60s as a partition and population transfer of Mizrahi Jews to Israel.
+Though Israel emerges from a bloody colonial history, that does not make it a wholly illegitimate imposition into the region; Jews in the Levant long pre-date the Zionist project, and we should understand the 1950s & ’60s as a partition and population transfer of Mizrahi Jews to Israel.
 More fundamentally, the state of Israel is legitimate because it is the only home which millions of Israelis have ever known.
-By that same token, Gaza & the West Bank are rightfully sovereign because all peoples have a right to self-determination in the Westphalian order of nation-states.

 Israel therefore has an minimum obligation to …